 As a professional agency or consultant, you provide high quality services and are paid accordingly, right?
 Think about it.
 Maybe this is true, but maybe it's not.
-According to a recent SoDA report, at least 49% of agencies have reported a profit loss due to overservicin that is, giving their clients too much high quality service and not being paid for it.
+According to a recent SoDA report, at least 49% of agencies have reported a profit loss due to overservicing, which means giving their clients too much high quality service and not being paid for it.

 That's a big problem with a noble cause.
 Overservicing often results from positive goals like trying to show commitment or attempting to build strong relationships and encourage repeat business.
 It might start small, with a project that needs just a little bit extra in order succeed.
 That little bit extra can spiral, however, and projects can get out of control.
 Many agencies continue to overservice these projects in order to complete them, which, according to HubSpot, could devalue the agency in its client's eyes.
 After all, your time and services can't be that valuable if you're giving them away for free.